chinchalinchin/scrilla/README.md

 3. Rejigger moving averages algorithm (calculation and plotting) to accept current snapshot of moving averages and print bar graph (already does this), or accept a history of moving averages and created a line plot with several labeled serieses.

-4. Rejigger statistics.py and services.py methods to make calls to API with date parameters.
+4. IMPORTANT: Rejigger statistics.py and services.py methods to make calls to API with date parameters.

 5. Rejigger main.py to parse date strings from command line.